abingham/storer/docs/README.md

 - - - -

 ## GET katas_completions
-Returns all the kata_id's starting with the given 2-digit long outer_id.
+Returns all the kata_id completions for the given 2-digit long outer_id.
 - parameter, eg
 ```
   { "outer_id": "A5" }